 The problem with a stomach the size of a small Mc Donald’s Berger is you need to turn the food around fast and extract a lot of nutriments.

-I Stopped taking the heparin which destroys your bones, And with the Help and direction from my Fiancé took on the battle to beat Cancer.
+I Stopped taking the heparin, which destroys your bones, and with the help and direction from my fiancé (Now wife), the positive-energy of my beautiful daughter, and urge to live I took on the battle to beat Cancer.

 This website “Immunity Boost” is about how “I live with Cancer the Natural way”.